Nuxt Inferred Targets

 30}

-flag to see a concise output of the inferred targets:
+31You can also use the nx show project my-project command with the --json false flag to see a concise output of the inferred targets:

 1Name: my-project